OWASP/www-policy/operational/expense-reimbursement.md

 ---

-title: Expense Policy (Draft WIP)
+title: Expense Policy
 layout: col-document
 document: Rules of Procedure
 tags: Rules of Procedure
-notice: 2020-06-21
+notice: 2020-08-24

 ---

-{% include draft-notice.html %}
+Adopted by the Board August 24, 2021

 ## Overview